-What if I tell you, the success of every startup can be ensured?
-It could become a reality as dreamy and untrue as it may sound.
+What if I tell you that the success of every startup can be ensured?
+It can become a reality as dreamy and untrue as it may sound.

-As Eric Ries puts it – “Startups can indeed be engineered to succeed by following the scientific lean practices, which means those practices can be learnt, which means they can also be taught.“
+As Eric Ries puts it – “Startups can indeed be engineered to succeed by following the scientific lean practices, which means those practices can be learned, which means they can also be taught.“

 Below is the list of some must-follow lean startup practices (from the book “The Lean Startup : How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses” by Eric Ries):

 - Build-Measure-Learn: We must capture what customers really want not what they think they want.
-Market research and surveys only capture what customers think they want and since customers have a hard time assessing their feelings objectively, so these do not give a very accurate gauge.
+Market research and surveys only capture what customers think they want.
+Since customers have a hard time assessing their feelings objectively, so these do not give a very accurate gauge.
 Experimentation on the other hand, observes real customer behavior.
 And an MVP is that version of the product that enables a full-turn of this build-measure-learn loop with minimum effort and development time.

 - Validated Learning: It is about testing whether the idea will fly and finding out if people will buy what is being built.
 If is about validating if the startup is on the right path or if it needs to change course.